 - Insurance cancellation.
 Insurers can cancel your policy immediately if you have a non-payment.
 Without insurance, you cannot drive.

 - Fees.
 There are extra fees that can be charged by the insurance company.

 - A note on your account.
 An insurance company may forgive you one time if you’ve been a long-time customer or there are extenuating circumstances.
 That being said, they will likely put a note on your profile about your payment history.

 A non-payment can also result in your insurance premiums going up.
 Worse still, if you have many non-payments along with driving tickets, at fault accidents or claims, you will likely be labeled a high risk driver.
 High risk insurance is more expensive than normal insurance.
 As such, you should always pay your insurance premiums on time.

 If I require high-risk insurance, will my insurer cancel my current policy?

 As previously mentioned, high risk insurance is a type of insurance designation that you get if you’ve made many errors as a driver.
 This title can come from car accidents, DUIs, speeding tickets, excessive claims and more in relation to your driving.
 High risk insurance costs significantly more than regular insurance, sometimes up to five times as much!
 If you become a high risk driver, your insurance company may decide to cancel your insurance when it’s time to renew your policy .

 Can I cancel my car insurance early?

 Yes, you can cancel your car insurance early.
-The best way to cancel your car insurance is first by contacting your insurer.
+However, its not always advised.
+The best way to cancel your car insurance is by first contacting your insurer.
 The worst thing you can do is stop paying.
-By having a non-payment, your insurance policy will be canceled BUT you’ll also have it listed on your record.
-Instead, you will need to pay a small fee for each month early that you are canceling.
-To find out how much it will cost, use our convenient online Cancellation Calculator.
+By having a non-payment, your insurance policy will be cancelled BUT you’ll also have it listed on your record.
+Instead, you will need to pay a small fee for each month early that you are cancelling.